paulwratt/elf2flt/README.md

 To compile elf2flt do:

-    ./configure --target=<ARCH> --with-libbfd=<libbfd.a> --with-libiberty=<libiberty.a>
+    ./configure --target=<ARCH> --with-bfd-include-dir=/usr/include --with-libbfd=<libbfd.a> --with-libiberty=<libiberty.a>
     make
     make install

 The <ARCH> argument to configure specifies what the target architecture is.
 This should be the same target as you used to build the binutils and gcc cross development tools.
-The `--with-libbfd` and `--with-libiberty` arguments specify where the libbfd.a and libiberty.a library files are to use.
+The `--with-bfd-include-dir` argument is the folder which contains `bfd.h` from `binutils-dev`, which is then linked to in `bfd-headers/bfd.h`.
+The `--with-libbfd` and `--with-libiberty` arguments specify where the `libbfd.a` and `libiberty.a` library files are to use.

+NOTE: if make cant find `libiberty.h`, use `dpkg --serach _file_.h` if you dont know where they are, and edit `LIBIBERTY_INCLUDE_DIR`.
+This allows you to also use a non-system installed set if you choose.

 ## Files